 Function Description Screen Color Corrects the projected picture's color when the projection surface is not white.
-See "Using Screen Color" on page 31 for details.
+See "Using Screen Color" on page 33 for details.
 Aspect Ratio There are three options to set the image's aspect ratio depending on your input signal source.
-See "Selecting the aspect ratio" on page 28 for details.
+See "Selecting the aspect ratio" on page 30 for details.
 Keystone Corrects any keystoning of the image.
-See "Correcting keystone" on page 27 for details.
+See "Correcting keystone" on page 29 for details.
 Position Displays the position adjustment page.
 To move the projected image, use the directional arrow keys.
 The values shown on the lower position of the page change with every key press you made until they reach their maximum or minimum.
 Phase Adjusts the clock phase to reduce image distortion.
 H. Size Adjusts the horizontal width of the image.
-DISP Zoom Magnifies or reduces the projected image.
-See "Magnifying and searching for details" on page 28 for details.
-1. DISPLAY menu 3D Sync This projector features a 3D function which enables you to enjoy the 3D movies, videos, and sporting events in a more realistic way by presenting the depth of the images. n n You need to wear a pair of 3D glasses to view the 3D images. • TI 3D DLP Link: Enables projector for TI 3D DLP Link. • Off: Disables 3D.
+1. 0 Zoom Magnifies or reduces the projected image.
+See "Magnifying and searching for details" on page 30 for details.
+1. DISPLAY menu This projector features a 3D function which enables you to enjoy the 3D movies, videos, and sporting events in a more realistic way by presenting the depth of the images.
+This function is not available when video source is detected enu for the PJD5126.
+You need to wear a pair of 3D glasses to view the 3D images.
+3D Sync • TI 3D DLP Link: Enables projector for TI 3D DLP Link. • Off: Disables 3D.
 When the 3D Sync function is on: The brightness level of the projected image will decrease.
 The Color Mode cannot be adjusted.
 The Keystone can only be adjusted within limited degrees.
 The Zoom can only magnify the pictures to limited sizes.
 3D Sync Invert When you discover the inversion of the image depth, enable this function to correct the problem.
-(For TI 3D DLP Link only) Color Management See "Color Management" on page 33 for details.
+(For TI 3D DLP Link only) Color Management See "Color Management" on page 35 for details.